rewgs/open-stage-control-ts/resources/docs/docs/widgets/properties-reference.md

 ## Frames

 ??? api "<div id="frame">frame<a class="headerlink" href="#frame" title="Permanent link">#</a></div>"
-    Embed a page in a frame (local network only).
+    Embed a web page in a frame.

     === "value"